Yan Gomes Player Props: Cubs vs. Brewers

 Brewers Pitching Rankings

-- The Brewers pitching staff is 26th in the league with a collective 8.1 strikeouts per nine innings.
+- The 8.1 strikeouts per nine innings compiled by the Brewers pitching staff ranks 26th in MLB.

-- The Brewers have a 4.10 team ERA that ranks 13th across all MLB pitching staffs.
+- The Brewers have the 14th-ranked team ERA across all league pitching staffs (4.12).

-- Brewers pitchers combine to give up 108 total home runs at a rate of 1.3 per game (to rank 22nd in baseball).

-- His last time out came on Wednesday against the New York Mets, when the left-hander threw four innings, surrendering two earned runs while allowing three hits.
+- The right-hander last appeared on Thursday against the New York Mets, when he threw six innings, allowing two earned runs while giving up seven hits.

-- The 36-year-old has put together a 3.02 ERA and 5.4 strikeouts per nine innings in 11 games this season, while giving up a batting average of .219 to his opponents.
+- In 10 games this season, the 30-year-old has amassed a 3.88 ERA and 5.8 strikeouts per nine innings, while allowing a batting average of .298 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.